 Beyond Academia is committed to connecting PhDs and Postdocs with the best and most innovative career education resources.
 The Bay Area, in particular, hosts a wonderful collection of programs and events that strive to place students in the careers they deserve.
 Here is a list of great resources available to you!
 Do you have a resource you would like to submit for listing?
 Visit our “Submit a Resource” page for the guidelines and submission process.

-Our Berkeley Friends
+Our Berkeley Friends and Partners

 Berkeley Postdoctoral Entrepreneur Program (BPEP) – BPEP aims to foster entrepreneurship in the UC Berkeley postdoctoral and graduate community.
 They provide tools for fostering entrepreneurship and host frequent seminars on a variety of topics related to moving research innovations into the marketplace.